French banks investigate potential breach of U.S. sanctions

 Credit Agricole, which used similar wording in its own annual report, is also reviewing payments linked to countries and entities potentially subject to U.S. sanctions, a spokeswoman said.
 “The review is ongoing,” she said.

 Societe Generale, France’s No.2 listed bank, does not refer to any such review in its own annual report.
-The bank stopped all operations with Iranian entities from February 2012 and has returned its banking license to the central bank of Iran, a spokeswoman said.
-(Reporting by Lionel Laurent and Christian Plumb; Editing by David Goodman)
+The bank stopped all operations with Iranian entities from February 2012 and has returned its banking licence to the central bank of Iran, a spokeswoman said.